-As of December 31, 2013, there were no outstanding equity awards held by the persons named in the Summary Compensation Table above.
+As of December 31, 2015, there were no outstanding equity awards held by the persons named in the Summary Compensation Table above.
+The Company's previous stock option plan, which had been adopted in March 2004, expired in March 2014.